 WHAT FRIENDS & FAMILY SAY

 The four loved ones polled by Rehabs.com to date offered more positive feedback.
-They told Rehabs.com about LVRC’s “compassionate,” “professional,” and “friendly” staff as well as its “amazing” programs that involved family members as much as their loved ones in treatment.
-These reviewers left high marks between four and five out of five stars for the facility’s holistic treatment options, counseling options, family participation, and the staff’s level of training and experience.
+They reported to Rehabs.com that LVRC had “compassionate,” “professional,” and “friendly” staff, as well as “amazing” programs that involved family members.
+These reviewers gave high marks for the facility’s holistic treatment options, its counseling options, and the amount of family participation.

 WHAT STAFF SAY